Setbacks

 Drawing-related injuries

-Drawing-related injuries refers to RSIs, carpal tunnel, wrist pain, or any other type of injury that results from repetitive use of the arm muscles needed to draw.
+A drawing-related injury could be carpal tunnel, wrist pain, tennis elbow, or any other type of injury that results from drawing too much, or in an unhealthy way.
+These are shockingly common amongst artists!
 Unfortunately I’ve experienced some strain from drawing in the past, but managed to overcome it by making changes to my workflow, mindset, and routine.
-My tip to anyone struggling with this is first of all to do what most artists have a hard time doing: slow down, take breaks, and give yourself time to rest and recover.
-Take a moment to realize that whatever urgent task you are doing is completely irrelevant compared to the need to maintain long-term use of your arm.
-Prioritize your health above all else!
-Here are some things that I found helpful in dealing with my injury:
+The most important thing is to slow down, take breaks, and give yourself time to rest and recover.
+This is easier said than done – artists often panic that they won’t be able to keep up with their work or learning process.
+However, you must get rest, because a drawing-related injury is a sign that you are overworking yourself!
+Take a moment to realize that whatever urgent task you are doing is completely irrelevant compared to the long-term use of your arm.
+It’s important to prioritize your health – and if you do that, you will most likely recover and be able to draw without pain!

 Staying motivated / dealing with artblock